gsannikov/embedded_sdk/src/auto_forge/resources/help/commands/refactor.md

-# Relocator recipe - User Guide for JSON Configuration
+# Relocator - JSNO Configuration Guide

 This document provides a guide to creating a correct `json` or `jsonc` configuration file for the **Relocator command**.
 The tool is used to reconstruct / convert a large source tree into a new structure based on user-defined mappings and